GitJuski/Linux-servers/h5-GJ(In progress).md

 # Introduction

 It's time for homework assignment number five.
-There is no need to summarize posts this time.
+There was no need to summarize posts this time.
 The assignment is divided into subtasks a, b, c and an optional task m.

-- In task a, I'm supposed to configure a fresh virtual machine that has Apache and an SSH-server.
-The machine is for hosting a website with using virtual based host technique.
-This task can be done locally with Virtualbox.
+- In task a, I was supposed to configure a fresh virtual machine that had Apache and an SSH-server installed on it.
+The purpose of the machine was to host a website using virtual-based host techniques.
+This task could be done locally within VirtualBox.
-- In task b, I'm supposed to configure SSH key authentication for this new VM.
+- In task b, I was supposed to configure SSH key authentication for this new VM.
-- Task c is about analyzing and comparing information on my domain name with outputs from commands `hosts` and `dig` and my domain name information from the renters page which is Namecheap.com in my case.
+- Task c was about analyzing and comparing information on my domain name with outputs from the `hosts` and `dig` commands, as well as information about my domain name from the tenant's page, which in my case is Namecheap.com.
-- The optional task is about installing Vagrant and configuring a virtual machine with it.
+- The optional task was to install Vagrant and configure a virtual machine with it.

 (Karvinen 2024)